Post-Election Procedures and Audits

 Types of Post-Election Audits

-- Voter History Audit: When voters check in at a polling place or early voting site, they fill out an authorization to vote (ATV) form or one-stop application during early voting.
+When voters check in at a polling place or early voting site, they fill out an authorization to vote (ATV) form or early voting application during early voting.
 This results in a voter history record for each individual.
 When ballots are inserted into the tabulator, the tabulator displays a ballot count for the number of ballots cast on the tabulator.
-The voter history audit compares the number of ATV forms and one-stop applications with the number of physical ballots cast.
+The voter history audit compares the number of ATV forms and early voting applications with the number of physical ballots cast.
 These two numbers should generally match, but may be slightly off for valid reasons, such as if a voter checked in and then decided not to vote.
 This audit is designed to identify certain problems or fraud, such as ballot stuffing, fraudulent manual entries, tampering with media cards, or certain ballot coding issues.

-- Data Validation: The election reporting systems in use in all counties include checks to ensure that results that are manually entered by election officials match to ballots cast per that reporting group (e.g., absentee-by-mail, one-stop sites, and Election Day precinct sites) and that the total tallies for each ballot item match the sums of the individual tallies from each reporting group.
+The election reporting systems in use in all counties include checks to ensure that results that are manually entered by election officials match to ballots cast per that reporting group (e.g., absentee-by-mail, early voting sites, and Election Day precinct sites) and that the total tallies for each ballot item match the sums of the individual tallies from each reporting group.